 - AJAX library for handling browser interoperability issues.

-- UI widgets and a DOM library – Written in Python and are translated to JS for your mobile game deployment.
+- UI widgets and a DOM library – Written in Python and translated to JS for your mobile game deployment.